DavidLapadula/TemporaryPortfolio/README.md

 After completing some additional Projects, decided to update my portfolio page.
 I went for a simple and intuitive design.

 ## Motivation
-Whenever I have completed a few projects, i enjoy showcasing them in my personal portfolio.
+Whenever I have completed a few projects, I enjoy showcasing them in my personal portfolio.
 Moreover, this gives me the opportunity to work on my development skills.

-## Build status
-Although I am happy with this current version.
-I am working on a full stack portfolio that should be coming soon.
+A more polished version is currently in the works!

 ## Code style
 I felt as though I needed to work on some css so I built this page without the help of any frameworks(s) or libraries.